Budget Traveler’s Guide To Travel Insurance

 Any of the issues I just listed are probably not that common, but they definitely could happen.
 How do you want to spend your money?

+Do you want to spend money upfront IN CASE you have an accident?
 Do you want to save money at the start and risk losing EVEN MORE money if you have an accident?

 These are questions you have to ask yourself because only you can make the call.